marilynwaldman/lightsail-weather-map/README.md

 # Weather Map

-Website that reads current weather data from NOAA, creates a folium map and renders the map to the user.
+The weather map is a flask app that reads current weather data from NOAA, creates a folium map and renders the map to the user.

 This is a prototype and proof of concept.
 In particular evalualte amethods and research for programmatic map making without a gis.
 The goal is to assess resource requirements and constraints.